5 Secrets of Successful Data Led Organizations

 A product manager’s responsibility to consumers is to build a variety of revenue streams through channels, segments, and markets.
 In the same way, the owners of each data domain act as product managers for data, and their effectiveness is tied to revenues, satisfaction, quality, and other such measures.

-To be data-driven, organizations must rethink their approaches to using data in ways that go beyond technology.
-Becoming a data-driven organization also requires changes to the culture of the organization, the operating model, and the realization of real business value via use cases.
-Becoming a data-driven business requires having a coherent, holistic data strategy applied throughout an organization.
+To be data led organizations must rethink their approaches to using data in ways that go beyond technology.
+Becoming a data led organization also requires changes to the culture of the organization, the operating model, and the realization of real business value via use cases.
+Becoming a data led organizations requires having a coherent, holistic data strategy applied throughout an organization.